Bile Acid Sequestrants

 WelChol is a medication that can have two different effects:

 For some people who have both type 2 diabetes and high cholesterol, WelChol may help to treat both of those conditions.
-WelChol is an oral medication that can be taken in liquid or tablet form.
+WelChol is an oral medication that can be taken in liquid, tablet, or chewable bar form.
 It should be taken in addition to maintaining a healthy diet and regular schedule of physical exercise (lifestyle management).

 The active ingredient in WelChol, colesevelam, works by attaching itself to bile acids in the intestines, instead of entering the bloodstream like other medications.
 Researchers are still working to understand how a bile acid sequestrants such as WelChol works to lower blood sugar levels in people with type 2 diabetes, but it is thought to lower the amount of glucose (sugar) that is produced by the liver, which helps to lower the amount of glucose in the bloodstream.